wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;Can I change facts by changing my attitude?

 **M:**&ensp;The attitude is the fact.
 Take anger.
-I may be furious, pacing the room up and down; at the same time I know what I am, a centre of wisdom and love, an atom of pure existence.
+I may be furiöus, pacing the room up and down; at the same time I know what I am, a centre of wisdom and love, an atom of pure existence.
 All subsides and the mind merges into silence.

 **Q:**&ensp;Still, you are angry sometimes.